 We can arrange private transportation for you.
 One of our trusted drivers will meet you with a Soulshine Bali sign and big welcome smile.
 Please contact us if you would like us to arrange this for you.
 If you are part of a retreat, check with your retreat leader if transportation to and from Soulshine Bali is included.
 If you have any questions regarding your arrival time and transportation availability, please send us an email at firstname.lastname@example.org.
 It's a great idea to arrange transportation well in advance if you are arriving into Bali early in the morning (1-5am).

-Please note there is a walking path of 180m from our driveway to the entrance of the hotel.
-If you need assistance, a ride on a scooter can be arranged.
+If you need assistance, a ride on a scooter or tour can be arranged.

 WHAT IS THE ELECTRICAL CURRENT/OUTLET IN BALI?